andrewvy/slack-pongbot/README.md

 #Other commands
 ```
+/rank <someone's name> - Gets that person's stats.
+If none given, it will return your own stats

 pongbot decline - Decline's any proposed match.
 pongbot rank <someone's name> - Gets that person's stats.
 If none given, it will return your own stats.
 pongbot source - Get's Pongbot's current source file.